SimonHFrost/resume/contents/index.md

 	Features I worked on included a bank switching service, transaction screen redesign, overdraft, premium card, migration.
 I also maintained a negative line contribution to the project - as a sign of my commitment to improve code quality by removing code duplication and introducing best practices.

+	- Blacklane
+	- Your Professional Driver
+	- Berlin, Germany
+	- Front-end Developer
-*  Oct 2014 - Jan 2016: **Blacklane** - **Berlin**
+	- Oct 2014 - Jan 2016

-    Front-end Developer
 	- Javascript, AngularJS, Ruby on Rails, Gulp, HAML, Sass
-    - Your Professional Driver

 	At Blacklane I worked on the second version of the web application which served over 150,000 views a month.

-	Tech5 fastest growing startup in Germany.
+	Tech5 'Fastest growing startup in Germany' in 2015.

 	I continued to make improvements related to booking, ride listings, ride ratings, and other static marketing related pages.

 	The main feature set I worked on was a corporate portal which provided features targeted towards enterprise customers that booked rides at a higher capacity.
 This required constant collaboration with product managers, UX, and other engineers.

+	- Telogis
+	- Route Delivery Optimization and Logistics
+	- Christchurch, New Zealand
+	- Full stack developer
-*   Feb 2012 - Feb 2014: **Telogis** - **New Zealand**
+	- Feb 2012 - Feb 2014

-    Full Stack Developer
 	- Javascript, C#, SQL, PowerShell
-    - Route Delivery Optimization and Logistics

   At Telogis I worked on the interface and backend for a 'Traveling Salesman Problem' solver.
 The product integrated tightly with multiple different services such as a real-time fleet tracker.

   I worked with front-end technologies such as Ext JS and Silverlight, as well as backend technologies such as C#, SQL and PowerShell.
 I also helped in recruiting by giving employer presentations and attending job fairs.

+	- HITLab
+	- Effective Design Processes for Educational Computer Games
-* 	 Nov 2011 - Feb 2012: **HITLab, University of Canterbury** - **New Zealand**
+	- University of Canterbury, New Zealand

-    Game Developer
+	- Game Developer
+	- Nov 2011 - Feb 2012
 	- Javascript, C#, Unity3D
-    - Effective Design Processes for Educational Computer Games

   At the 'Human Interface and Technology Laboratory' I obtained a scholarship and worked with a PhD student to develop a prototype game that taught players the application and methods of harnessing geothermal energy.
 I scripted interactions and gameplay with C# and javascript alongside another student that made models and animations.

   The game won an internationally recognized student award, more information can be found here: [http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443](http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443)

 Personal Projects